platformsh/platformsh-docs/sites/friday/src/get-started/express/_index.md

 +++
 title={{% vendor/name %}} Git repository
 +++
-For the rest of this guide, you will use the normal Git Flow (`git add . && git commit -m "message" && git push`) to commit your source code changes to Git history and use {{% vendor/name %}} CLI to deploy your [{{% vendor/name %}} environment](/environments.html) with latest code updates.
+For the rest of this guide, you will use the normal Git workflow (`git add . && git commit -m "message" && git push`) to commit your source code changes to Git history and use {{% vendor/name %}} CLI to deploy your [{{% vendor/name %}} environment](/environments.html) with latest code updates.

 <--->
 +++